Grilled Chicken

 how to make Grilled Chicken step-by-step photos

-Make your wet brine: Pour ¼ cup kosher salt and ¼ cup granulated sugar into 2 quarts of cold water in a mixing bowl.
-Whisk to combine.
+Make the wet brine: Pour ¼ cup kosher salt and ¼ cup granulated sugar into 2 quarts of cold water in a large mixing bowl.
+Whisk until the salt and sugar are fully dissolved.

-Pound the chicken: Use a fork to poke holes all over 2 large boneless skinless chicken breasts and then transfer to a Ziplock bag.
-Pound the chicken breasts to ½ inch to 3/4 inch with a tenderizing mallet or rolling pin while inside the Ziplock bag.
+Pound the chicken: Use a fork to poke holes all over 2 large boneless skinless chicken breasts, then transfer them to a zip-top bag.
+Pound the chicken breasts to an even ½-inch to ¾-inch thickness with a tenderizing mallet or rolling pin while they’re still inside the bag.
+This helps the chicken cook more evenly, so the thinner edges don’t dry out before the center is done.

-Brine the chicken: Pour the wet brine into the Ziplock bag with the tenderized chicken breasts.
-Now close the bag and let the chicken brine at room temperature for 30 minutes.
-You can also let it brine in the refrigerator for up to 24 hours.
+Brine the chicken: Pour the wet brine into the zip-top bag with the tenderized chicken breasts.
+Seal the bag, pressing out as much air as possible, then let the chicken brine at room temperature for 30 minutes.
+You can also brine it in the refrigerator for up to 24 hours.
 Don’t skip this step!
-The brine infuses the chicken with flavor, helps to combat moisture loss, and makes the meat super tender.
+The brine infuses the chicken with flavor, helps combat moisture loss, and makes the meat super tender and juicy.

-Make the seasoning blend: Combine 1 tsp salt, ¼ tsp pepper, ¼ tsp cayenne, 1 tsp garlic powder, 2 tsp smoked paprika, ½ tsp onion powder, and 1 tsp brown sugar in a bowl.
+Make the seasoning blend: Combine 1 tsp salt, ¼ tsp pepper, ¼ tsp cayenne, 1 tsp garlic powder, 2 tsp smoked paprika, ½ tsp onion powder, and 1 tsp brown sugar in a small bowl.
+Stir until the spices are evenly mixed, and no little clumps of brown sugar remain.

-Season the chicken: Remove the chicken breasts from the brine, rinse, and pat dry on both sides with paper towels.
-Make sure you rinse the brine off your chicken, or it might end up too salty!
-Drizzle the chicken breasts with olive oil, and use your hands to rub the seasoning blend on both sides.
+Season the chicken: Remove the chicken breasts from the brine, rinse well, and pat dry on both sides with paper towels.
+Make sure you rinse the brine off your chicken, or it may end up too salty!
+Patting it dry also helps the seasoning stick and helps the outside brown on the grill.
+Drizzle the chicken breasts with olive oil, then use your hands to rub the seasoning blend all over both sides until the surface is fully coated in that smoky red spice mixture.

-overhead view of a sliced grilled chicken breast on a plate with salad.
+Overhead view of a grilled chicken breast on a plate with another breast cut into slices.

 Serving Suggestions

-I often serve this grilled chicken sliced over a fresh green salad for a really simple but satisfying meal for my family.
+I often serve this grilled chicken sliced over a fresh green salad for a really simple but satisfying meal for my family, especially for an easy weeknight dinner.
+Then a light drizzle of homemade balsamic glaze over the chicken and greens really takes things up a notch without adding much extra effort.
 But honestly, it’s one of those recipes that goes with just about anything.
-If you’re craving something cozy, try it with lemon butter green beans, or a scoop of cheesy broccoli rice.
-On warmer days, I’d pair it with a ditalini pasta salad for an easy backyard dinner.
-And if you want to give it a little extra flavor boost, a light drizzle of homemade balsamic glaze really takes things up a notch.
+To make it a light but full meal that still feels easy and budget-friendly, serve the chicken over my zucchini corn and toasted almond salad.
+On warmer days, I’d also pair it with a ditalini pasta salad for an easy backyard dinner.

 Storage Instructions

-I recommend storing leftover grilled chicken in an airtight container in the refrigerator for up to 3 days.
-To freeze, wrap individual chicken breasts in plastic wrap or aluminum foil and place them in a Ziplock bag to store for up to 3 months.
+I recommend storing leftovers in an airtight container in the refrigerator for up to 3 days.
+To freeze, wrap individual chicken breasts in plastic wrap or aluminum foil and place them in a zip-top bag to store for up to 3 months.
 Let thaw overnight in the refrigerator before reheating in the microwave or on the stovetop over medium-low heat.

 Our Grilled Chicken recipe was originally published 6/17/24.
 It was retested, reworked, and republished to be better than ever 7/8/25.